kobaaa/eggshell/README.md

 - [ ] save/load column widths
 - [ ] trace errors with arrows
 - [ ] maybe merge interface for deps and aliases?
-- [ ] re-used editor for deps should be wired for newlines etc
+- [ ] inputs with data structure literals should maintain their formatting for better editing
-- [ ] deps: disable all while working

 ## TODO (advanced)